 And, since it offers only its designs, the label is seen as a premium brand with top-quality clothing.

 The Bald Tiger is one of the emerging affordable streetwear brands from Korea with a unique twist to Korean fashion.

 The label is Loved by Jessica Jung – a Korean-American singer, songwriter, actress, and former member of the South Korean girl group, Girls’ Generation.

-Similar to Kore Limited in style and concept, The Bald Tiger excels with different execution.
+Like Kore Limited’s style and concept, The Bald Tiger excels with different execution.

-For once, The Bald Tiger clothing infuses American and Korean streetwear elements into each piece of clothing.
+For once, The Bald Tiger clothing infuses American and Korean streetwear elements into each piece.

 Blends of Korean tigers and yin and yang symbols, American flags, and eagles join forces to create recognizable yet unique designs that’ll help you stand out immediately.

-While The Bald Tiger offers clothing for all people, its catalog is quite limited as it sells only its brand.
+While The Bald Tiger offers clothing for everyone, its catalog is limited as it sells only its brand.